antfu-collective/vite-ssg/README.md

 }
 ```

-See [src/types.ts] for more options avaliable.
+See [src/types.ts] for more options available.

 ### Custom Routes to Render